Methodology in Literary Studies 3020-BA2MBL

 Students are entitled to 2 absences in a semester, each subsequent one should be credited in a way agreed with the teacher.

-During the course, students may use AI tools e.g. to collect materials, compile the state of research and create bibliographies.
-The use of AI tools for interpretative purposes, for the creation of a written text or fragments of the text is excluded.
+During the course, students may use AI tools e.g. to collect materials, compile the state of research and create bibliographies (after verification).
+The use of AI tools for interpretative purposes, for the creation of a written text or fragments of the text is not allowed.

 Practical placement